-Who Is John Oliver's Wife, Kate Norley?
+Who Is John Oliver's Wife Kate Norley?
 The Comedian & Iraq War Veteran Share The Perfect "How They Met" Story

 He's the funny guy who makes the news understandable, and he's also one half of an inspiring power couple.
-While you're probably less familiar with John Oliver's wife Kate Norley, she has a pretty fascinating background, much of it rooted in her experiencing serving overseas in the Iraq War.
+While you're probably less familiar with John Oliver's wife Kate Norley, she has a pretty fascinating background, much of it rooted in her experience serving overseas in the Iraq War.
 What might look like a mismatched pairing of ideals — who knew that Oliver the liberal Briton would find love with a Republican American — actually makes perfect sense when you consider how the two met and how their POVs have shaped their marriage.

 So, how exactly did Oliver and Norley cross paths then?
 Of all places, Oliver and Norley met at the 2008 Republican Convention in St. Paul, Minnesota.
 Oliver was there working as part of his Daily Show job when, according to The Boston Globe, Norley and Vets for Freedom members helped hide Oliver and his crew from security.
 Initially friends, they dated for two years before becoming engaged in St. Thomas in July 2010.
-The year after, the couple was married.
+The year after, the couple got married.

 Oliver describes Norley as "very American with a capital A," and her views on what it means to be American have apparently transformed the way he looks at the country.
 "I'm a little more defensive of how America is perceived overseas," he tells the Globe.
 "America takes a lot of [expletive], much of it well earned, from the rest of the world.
 And yet when something terrible goes down, people are waiting for Americans to fall out of the sky and help them."

 The comedian obviously admires his wife, and it's easy to see why.
-Soon after becoming engaged, Oliver spoke highly of Norley in the most perfectly Oliver-esque way, telling People magazine, "It's the most emasculating thing I could possibly do to go out with someone who has actually done something valuable with their life."
+Shortly after becoming engaged, Oliver spoke highly of Norley in the most perfectly Oliver-esque way, telling People magazine, "It's the most emasculating thing I could possibly do to go out with someone who has actually done something valuable with their life."